petermlm/ProbPy/README.md

 * The project uses [PEP8](http://legacy.python.org/dev/peps/pep-0008) as a style guide.
 The tool [autopep8](https://pypi.python.org/pypi/autopep8/) may help in assuring the project follows the standards.

 * The code should have tests.
 Every test is implemented in the `bayes/test` directory an [nosetests](https://nose.readthedocs.org/en/latest/) is used run them.
 The run the tests use `nosetests3 bayes/test`.

+* The code should be documented.
+Documentation is done using Sphinx or written by hand when needed.

 # To Do